solo-io/gloo/docs/content/introduction/architecture/deployment_options.md

 ---
 title: "Deployment Options"
 weight: 20
-description: Infrastructure Options for Installing Gloo Edge
+description: Infrastructure Options for Installing Gloo Gateway
 ---

-Gloo Edge is a flexible architecture that can be deployed on a range of infrastructure stacks.
-If you'll recall from the Architecture document, Gloo Edge contains the following components at a logical level.
+Gloo Gateway is a flexible architecture that can be deployed on a range of infrastructure stacks.
+If you'll recall from the Architecture document, Gloo Gateway contains the following components at a logical level.

 ![Component Architecture]({{% versioned_link_path fromRoot="/img/component_architecture.png" %}})

-In an actual deployment of Gloo Edge, components like storage, secrets, and endpoint discovery must be supplied by the infrastructure stack.
-Gloo Edge also requires a place to launch the containers that comprise both Gloo Edge and Envoy.
+In an actual deployment of Gloo Gateway, components like storage, secrets, and endpoint discovery must be supplied by the infrastructure stack.
+Gloo Gateway also requires a place to launch the containers that comprise both Gloo Gateway and Envoy.
 The following sections detail potential deployment options along with links to the installation guide for each option.

 The options included are: